CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

 string ID            |                                  Usage
 ---                  | ---
-`describe`           | The NPC's overall description of the mission.
-`offer`              | The specifics of the mission given when the player selects that mission for consideration.
-`accepted`           | The NPC's response if the player accepts the mission `rejected`           | The NPC's response if the player refuses the mission `advice`             | If the player asks for advice on how to complete the mission, they hear this `inquire`            | This is used if the NPC asks the player how the mission is going `success`            | The NPC's response to a report that the mission was successful `success_lie`        | The NPC's response if they catch the player lying about a mission's success `failure`            | The NPC's response if the player reports a failed mission.
+`describe`           | The NPC's overall description of the mission `offer`              | The specifics of the mission given when the player selects that mission for consideration `accepted`           | The NPC's response if the player accepts the mission `rejected`           | The NPC's response if the player refuses the mission `advice`             | If the player asks for advice on how to complete the mission, they hear this `inquire`            | This is used if the NPC asks the player how the mission is going `success`            | The NPC's response to a report that the mission was successful `success_lie`        | The NPC's response if they catch the player lying about a mission's success `failure`            | The NPC's response if the player reports a failed mission

 ### start
 Optional field.
 If it is present and a string, it must be name of a function in mission_start::